 Faculty Mentors and student mentees will be matched upon the students' matriculation in the Program.
 The interests and goals of each student will be matched carefully with the expertise, strengths, interests, and availability of core doctoral faculty in the Program.
 Matching each student with an appropriate Faculty Mentor is an important process and one that is undertaken with care and consideration.
 Because Faculty Mentors will serve as advisor, guide, and mentor throughout the student's academic, research, and Capstone endeavors, they will have a significant professional impact on the student through the student's tenure in the Program.
 This mentoring process is built on and solidified through a dynamic and collaborative professional relationship, one that is initially based on shared interests and expertise, but grows across time as student, faculty, and other participants engage in collective projects in the second and third years of the curriculum.
-In the context of OTHED 1501: Professional Development I, students are introduced to the professional development and research trajectories of the core doctoral faculty members.
 During this time, students are asked to engage in a self-reflective process to consider their previous experiences and interests as they intersect with occupational therapy.
-They will also be asked to selfassess the strengths and needs they bring to graduate school and their professional development and will begin the process of setting personal goals and developing individualized learning plans to guide them through their graduate work.
-Such personalized information pertaining to each student will also be shared with their Faculty Mentor to strengthen capacities and skills, and support weaker areas as the student progresses through each quarter.
+They will also be asked to self-assess the strengths and needs they bring to graduate school and their professional development and will begin the process of setting personal goals and developing individualized learning plans to guide them through their graduate work.
+Such personalized information pertaining to each student will also be shared with their Faculty Mentor to strengthen capacities and skills and support weaker areas as the student progresses through each quarter.